HMRC Tax Investigations: What To Expect

 Investigations can often lead to unexpectedly large tax bills, subsequent insolvency and can mean a time to pay arrangement being required; company voluntary arrangement or even a creditors’ voluntary liquidation.

-This article will cover the process of a tax investigation, and what to expect.
+We cover the process of a tax investigation, and what to expect.

-How Likely is an HMRC tax Investigation?
+What is an HMRC Investigation?

 Routine tax audits focusing on income tax or corporation tax are much less likely, unless HMRC has reason to believe you are deliberating concealing income or making errors when filing your returns.